-Our next example is a FIFO buffer, a device with which a sender process transmits a sequence of values to a receiver.
+Our next example is a FIFO buffer, called a FIFO for short-a device with which a sender process transmits a sequence of values to a receiver.
 The sender and receiver use two channels, in and out, to communicate with the buffer:

 Values are sent over in and out using the asynchronous protocol specified by the Channel module of Figure 3.2 on page 30.
-The system's specification will allow behaviors with four kinds of nonstuttering steps: Send and Rcv actions on both the in channel and the out channel.
+The system's specification will allow behaviors with four kinds of nonstuttering steps: Send and Rcv steps on both the in channel and the out channel.